ETF Academy Diversification

 - Your equity portfolio should consist of a good amount of different stocks, ideally from different sectors and geographies.

-Diversification: Invest regularly to avoid fluctuations over time
+With diversifying, invest regularly to avoid fluctuations over time

 To say that markets fluctuate would seem an understatement at times.
 Unfortunately, it’s a natural trait of human behavior to buy when markets are high and sell when they’re low.
 The best way to avoid this is to adopt diversification by investing over time – learning the discipline of investing regularly without judging markets.
 For instance, if you invest regularly, like clockwork, every month, you might well buy when the markets are high, but you also will buy when they're low.